safe-global/safe-docs/docs/contracts_02_architecture.md

 ## 1. Transaction management (Core contract)
 [GnosisSafe.sol](https://github.com/gnosis/safe-contracts/blob/development/contracts/GnosisSafe.sol)

-This contract contains all core functionality required to setup a Gnosis Safe and to execute transactions.
+This contract contains all core functionality required to set up a Gnosis Safe and to execute transactions.
 It contains the logic to use the optional token payment feature.
 Events are emitted for every successful as well as every failed transaction.

 ## 2. Owner management